Richmond removing statue of Confederate Gen. J.E.B. Stuart

 “He gave his life for his country and saved his city from capture,” reads one inscription.

-The Stuart monument is one of several targeted by protesters in Richmond since the police killing of George Floyd in Minneapolis on May 25 prompted nationwide demonstrations.
-Police declared an unlawful assembly on June 21 after protesters tried to pull down the statue with ropes.
+The Stuart monument is one of several targeted by protesters in Richmond since the police killing of George Floyd in Minneapolis prompted nationwide demonstrations.
+Police declared an unlawful assembly on June 21 after protesters tried to pull it down with ropes.

-Mayor Levar Stoney, citing his emergency powers, ordered the removal of all city-owned Confederate statues on July 1.
-A statue of Stonewall Jackson was removed that day, followed the next day by a statue of Naval officer Matthew Fontaine Maury.
-The Stuart statue has been the last major statue left, other than a massive statue of Gen. Robert E. Lee that’s located on state land.
+Mayor Levar Stoney, citing his emergency powers on July 1, ordered the removal of all city-owned Confederate statues.
+Stonewall Jackson’s likeness was removed that day, followed by a statue of Naval officer Matthew Fontaine Maury.
+Stoney has said the statues will be placed in storage while the city seeks public input on what to do with them.

+Stuart’s has been the last major statue left standing, other than a massive monument to Gen. Robert E. Lee that’s on state land.
 The Lee monument also is slated for removal, but that has been blocked at least temporarily by an injunction issued in one of several lawsuits filed after Gov. Ralph Northam ordered its removal last month.